Madame de Pompadour

 Jeanne-Antoinette's father François La Motte Poissonhas has to flee the country in 1725, following a scandal over some unpaid debts.
 Her mother has to raise Jeanne-Antoinette and her brother alone.
 Charles François Paul Le Normant de Tournehem, the local férmier général (tax collector) becomes the legal guardian of the children.
 The rumour goes that he is their biological father.

 Thru or not, he makes it possible for Jeanne-Antoinette to get a good education.
-That is, a good education for royal a mistresses-to-be.
+That is, a good education for a royal-mistresses-to-be.
 She learns how to act, dance, sing, paint, engrave and play the clavichord.

-Her non-noble birth does not keep her guardian from his plan to bring her to the attention of King Louis XV.
+Her non-noble birth does not keep her guardian de Tournehem from his plan to bring her to the attention of King Louis XV.
 Together with the bankers of Pâris, Cardinal de Tencin and Marshal Richelieu, he works out his plan, hoping that Jeanne will become the new official mistress.
 That way they can influence the King through her.

 Now there are no more restrictions for Jeanne, Marquise de Pompadour, to move into the spacious apartments at Versailles that are reserved for the Maitresse-en-Titre.